 The Secondary Department at Gosden House School takes boys and girls from years 7 -11.
 It consists of two key stages: Years 7, 8 and 9 which make up KS3 and Years 10 and 11 make up KS4.
 Pupils starting in Year 7 come from our own primary school and from a range of primary schools across Surrey and occasionally from out of county.

-Our curriculum aims to develop 10 ESENTIAL "Life Tools” that we believe are key to preparing our future Gosden Graduates for life Post 16.
+Our curriculum aims to develop 10 ESSENTIAL “Life Tools” that we believe are key to preparing our future Gosden Graduates for life Post 16.
 These “Life Tools” continuously drive forward and mould our curriculum.
 Please see the Toolbox document below for further details.

-In KS4 the main focus is on a vocationally oriented and individually tailored curriculum which prepares our students for life after Gosden whether it be at their local FE college or a Post 16 provision.
-All our learners are working at a variety of levels so our KS4 curriculum provides a menu of courses at different levels that take into consideration our student’s areas of strength and interest, areas for development and post 16 pathways.
+In KS4 the main focus is on a vocationally oriented and individually tailored curriculum which prepares our students for life after Gosden, at their local FE college or a Specialist Post 16 provision.
+All our learners are working at a variety of levels, so our KS4 curriculum provides a menu of courses at different levels that take into consideration our student’s areas of strength, interest, areas for development and post 16 pathways.

 All Year 11 students take part in a two week Work Experience placement both offsite and onsite depending on student’s individual needs and interests.
 Work Experience is a very much anticipated experience for our students allowing them to gain a greater understanding of the world of work and promote independence and self-esteem.
 Each year it is a real pleasure for the Secondary staff involved in work Experience to see our students grow in confidence and maturity during this time.